-Having written, assembled, and reviewed a remarkable list of 36 Goals, and more than 500 Policies and Actions, the Steering Committee began the third phase of its work in 2011.
+Having written, assembled, and reviewed a remarkable list of 36 Goals, 101 Policies and 500 Actions, the Steering Committee began the third phase of its work in 2011.
 Phase 3 focused on the patterns of land use, building forms and transportation networks that will be required to make sure that Somerville remains a great place to live, work, play and raise a family for the next generation.